rob-brown/RBBugReporter/README.markdown

 ```

 ###RBLogger
 There is a logger underneath `RBReporter`. `RBReporter` provides a facade to the logger; however, if you need to directly access the logger, you may.
 The logger is also designed to create a new log file every day.
 This keeps log files smaller and makes it easy to clean up old log files.
+Furthermore, the logger is also designed to automatically purge old files if desired.
+Simply set `kAutoPurgeLogFiles` in RBLogger to YES and `kDefaultLogFileAgeLimit` to the number of days of log files to keep.

 ###RBLogFile
 `RBLogFile` provides an interface for the log files `RBLogger` uses.
 These files can direct their output to a file on the local file system or on a remote server.
 This also makes the format of the log file independent of the logger. `RBExtendedLogFile` is included for use as is or as a template for other log files.
 It uses a modification of the extended log file format. `RBBaseLogFile` provides a simple implementation and may be subclassed to define custom behavior.